sebastianwolff/WonderRuleTool/README.md

 # WonderRuleTool
-A simple and expandable Service for recurring Jobs.
-Made with Clean Architecture principles
+A simple, configurable and expandable Service for recurring background Jobs.
+Made with Clean Architecture principles and .NET 5.0